App-vNext/Polly/README.md

 `.ExecuteAndCapture<TResult>(Func<TResult>)` on strongly-typed policies adds two properties:

 ```
-policyResult.FaultType - was the final fault handled an exception or a result handled by the policy?
+policyResult.FaultType - was the final fault handled by an exception or a result handled by the policy?
 Will be null if the delegate execution succeeded.
 policyResult.FinalHandledResult - the final fault result handled; will be null or the type's default value, if the call succeeded
 ```